pbarber/ni-small-areas/README.md

 If you like the app and can afford it, please [donate to Action Cancer](https://actioncancer.org/donate-to-action-cancer/) or [buy me a coffee](https://www.buymeacoffee.com/pbarber).

+## Settings

+The user can use the pencil icon top-right to choose which data to show in the interactive chart.
+The options are structured as follows:

+* x (horizontal) axis:
+    * metrics (i.e. numerical values)
+    * binned metrics (i.e. numerical values grouped into bins, usually deciles)
+* y (vertical) axis:
+    * metrics (when x is not showing a binned metric)
+    * count of SAs (when x is showing a binned metric)
+* small multiples:
+    * none (single chart shown)
+    * binned metrics (multiple subcharts, one for each bin)
+    * categories (multiple subcharts, one for each categories)
+* colours:
+    * binned metrics
+    * categories
+* colour scheme:
+    * metbrewer schemes

 ## Privacy

 The app uses Google Analytics to measure usage.